 2. Monterey, California

 Located in the city of Monterey, San Carlos Beach is a great place to snorkel.
+It is also one of the best small beach towns in California.

 It’s located in a great spot with tons of things to do besides snorkeling, so it would be a great place to visit and spend your California vacation.